Academic and Student Services

 Office of Academic Testing

 The Office of Academic Testing at Texas A&M University-Corpus Christi serves the student population and the Coastal Bend community with their testing needs.
 For information on TExES examinations, see the “College of Education and Human Development” section of the catalog.
-Additional information regarding Academic Testing services is available on the Academic Testing website, http://testing.tamucc.edu/.
+Please visit http://testing.tamucc.edu or call (361) 825-2334 for other services provided by this office.

 Center for Academic Student Achievement (CASA)

 The Center for Academic Student Achievement (CASA) is committed to providing academic support services to help students reach their educational goals and to succeed in the university environment.
 CASA programs are designed to improve the retention and graduation rates of University students.
 These academic support services include tutorials, Writing Center, Supplemental Instruction, mentorship, developmental education (TSI), and student retention assistance.
-Students are encouraged to contact the Center for Academic Student Achievement, located in the Glasscock Student Success Center (GSSC-CASA), at 361.825.5933 or to visit our website at http://casa.tamucc.edu for hours of operation and schedule of services.
+Students are encouraged to contact the Center for Academic Student Achievement, located in the Glasscock Student Success Center (GSSC-CASA), at (361) 825-5933 or visit our website at http://casa.tamucc.edu for hours of operation, our programs’ details, and schedules of services.

 The needs of students attending CASA are individually assessed and academic support services are recommended to aid students in reaching their academic goals.
 Services are available to all A&M-Corpus Christi students.
 In order to utilize academic support services such as tutoring and writing support, one must be enrolled at or an alumnus of A&M Corpus Christi.